andreyponomarevru/static-site-generator/src/md/async-programming.md

 **The Engine consists of:**

-* **Heap**

-  Heap is a large unstructured data structure which stores all the dynamic data like function definitions, objects, arrays etc. Execution context stack just contains their reference or in other words stores their memory addresses where these function definitions, objects and arrays are stored.
+* **Heap** — a large unstructured data structure which stores all the dynamic data like function definitions, objects, arrays etc. Execution context stack just contains their reference or in other words stores their memory addresses where these function definitions, objects and arrays are stored.
 The memory occupied in the heap continues to exist even after the JavaScript code execution has completed.
 They are removed by the JavaScript Garbage Collector.
 * **Call Stack**

 **These are the main functionalities of the Engine:**